Bikini-Clad Kim Kardashian Films Herself Bouncing On A Trampoline

-Kim Kardashian is showing off her world famous curves in a bikini while taking a bounce on a trampoline.
-Daily Mail reports that the reality star was revealing her assets in a tiny two piece in a new video she shared on her Instagram Stories account on September 2 which showed her bouncing up and down while holding on to her two-year-old son with husband Kanye West, Saint.
+Kim Kardashian is showing off her world-famous curves in a bikini while taking a bounce on a trampoline.
+Daily Mail reports that the reality star was revealing her assets in a tiny two-piece in a new video she shared on her Instagram Stories account on September 2 which showed her bouncing up and down while holding on to her 2-year-old son with husband Kanye West, Saint.

 The video showed Kardashian and a group of family and friends, including her son and Kourtney Kardashian’s son Mason, all bouncing around together and having some fun on the outdoor trampoline.

-Kim – who covered her eyes with oversized shades and left her signature long black hair flow to her waist – then put down her little boy as she filmed herself bouncing around in her neon yellow bikini, which showed off her seriously toned body in the skimpy string two piece.
+Kim – who covered her eyes with oversized shades and left her signature long black hair flow to her waist – then put down her little boy as she filmed herself bouncing around in her neon yellow bikini, which showed off her seriously toned body in the skimpy string two-piece.

 The site reports that Kardashian also posted an upload which showed her hanging out at the beach in her bright swimwear, wrapping a white towel around her while she ran beside the ocean.
 Kim’s video also showed her catching and throwing a football as she played on the sand with her 5-year-old daughter, North West.